BestGuide is reader supported and may earn affiliate commission. Learn More.

 How long does SureCam keep video?

 Video retention depends on the SD card size and your subscription plan.
-Event videos uploaded to the cloud are stored for a longer period (often 30 to 90 days), while the continuous footage on the device is overwritten as the card fills up.
+Event videos uploaded to the cloud are stored for a longer period (often 30 to 90 days), while the continuous footage on the device is overwritten as the SD card fills up.

 Is SureCam compatible with ELD?